Pros

 Up to $120 in Uber Cash per Year

-Up to $120 in Restaurant Credits per Year
+Up to $120 in Dining Credits per Year

-You can sign up for statement credits of up to $10 per month for dining with Amex’s restaurant partners: Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations.
+You can sign up for statement credits of up to $10 per month for dining with Amex’s restaurant partners: Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys.
 You can enroll through your online account or by calling the number on the back of your card.

 The inclusion of Grubhub is an important one, in my opinion, because it expands the list of restaurants considerably.
-I enjoy myself some Shake Shack from time to time, too, but you can miss me with the crinkle-cut fries.
+Without it, your options are quite limited.

-One year with Amex Gold could pay for almost 12 years with the average credit card, which has an annual fee of $22.
-That’s not to say the Gold Card isn’t worth it.
-Many people can still get plenty from it, even with the fee considered.
+One year with Amex Gold could pay for almost 12 years with the average credit card, which has an annual fee of $28.25.
+That’s not to say the Gold Card isn’t worth its annual fee.
+Many people can still get plenty from the card, even with the fee considered.
 But this should help put things in perspective, and the cost is enough to scare off some would-be applicants.

 “I like the look of the Amex Gold Card, but it’s just too expensive,” WalletHub user Brady Mills told me.
 “I am very hesitant to get a card with an annual fee.
 I’m worried I’ll forget about it and rack up unpaid bills.”